If you click on links we provide, we may receive compensation.

 Bun or Chignon

 Once you dry your hair, choose your part.
 You can go down the center, to the side, or skip the part entirely.
-Swoop your hair into a bun, brushing down flyaways if you choose, and secure it with pins.
-You can always add fun accessories like barrettes or flowers.
-Ensure your edges stay sleek with edge control products like CURLS Passion Fruit Curl Control Paste ($6) or ORS Edge Control Gel ($10).
+Swoop your hair into a bun, brush down flyaways, and secure it with pins—or add fun accessories like barrettes or flowers.
+Ensure your baby hairs stay sleek with edge-control products.

 Braided Chignon